General (scope, time limits)

 Recording and transcript

 During the interview, verbatim minutes of the interview are drafted.
-Once the interview is finished, the interpreter translates the minutes to the applicant who then has a possibility to make corrections, interventions, as well as to add information if needed.
+Once the interview is finished, the interpreter translates the minutes to the applicant who then has the opportunity to make corrections, interventions, as well as to add information if needed.
 Generally, in practice, the quality of the minutes is not considered problematic, although there were cases in the past in which minutes were not considered to be of sufficient quality by the applicants.
-It also depends on the interpreter whether he or she summarises the answers (which they should not do), or translates each sentence of the applicant (which is how they should translate).
+It also depends on the interpreter, mainly whether they summarise the answers (which they should not do), or translate each sentence of the applicant (which is how they should translate).
 By signing the minutes, the applicant agrees with the content of the transcript.

 Appeal